lesliePhD/open_funders_canada/README.md

 ## Contact

-You can make issues or comments on github if you wish, or you can reach me on [twitter](https://twitter.com/lesliePhD).
+If you want to contribute, you can look at the [CONTRIBUTING](https://github.com/lesliePhD/open_funders_canada/blob/master/CONTRIBUTING.md) file or comment [here](https://github.com/lesliePhD/open_funders_canada/issues/6).
+Otherwise, you can reach me directly on [twitter](https://twitter.com/lesliePhD).